We already told you about how easy it is to make waffles at home. We leave you a post about it with a basic recipe here .

 For the compote:

-• ¾ cup of beer (a citrusy ipa or sour is best)
+• ¾ cup beer (a citrus ipa or sour is best)

 • ½ cup sugar, less if the berries are sweet